Let's talk about logos

 That is why We mention them as Apple's apple, Twitter bird, Mercedes Benz star , etc.

 Unlike figurative pictograms.
 They are not directly related to elements of the real world, but rather represent a subjective concept or idea of the brand.

 The pictogram is not an exclusive concept of brand design.

-They are also used in the design of signaling systems due to their ability to replace words or concepts with images or icons, and thus break down international language barriers.
+They are also used in the design of signaling systems due to their ability to replace words or concepts with images or icons.

-That is why it is very common to see them in public spaces such as airports, restaurants, roads and shopping centers, as well as on electronic devices.
+That is why it is very common to see them in public spaces such as airports, restaurants, highways and shopping centers, as well as on electronic devices .

 Pictograms in everyday life

-We are able to identify a commercial brand through its pictogram without having to see the name (unspoken) and this is possible thanks to good graphic design and successful advertising campaigns.
+We are able to identify a commercial brand through its pictogram without having to see the name (unspoken mode) and that is possible thanks to good graphic design and successful advertising campaigns.

-Without realizing it, they bombard us with signals and stimuli that finally make us recognize those symbols even if we don't consume them.
+Without realizing it, we are bombarded with signals and stimuli that finally make us recognize those symbols even if we don't consume them.